What is an Installment Sale?

 - Apply the gross profit rate for the current year to cash collected on receivables from current year sales to derive the gross profit that can be realized.

-- Apply the gross profit rate for prior years to the cash receipts arriving that relate to installment sales occurring in those prior periods, and recognize the resulting amount of gross profit.
+- Apply the gross profit rate for prior years to the cash receipts that relate to installment sales occurring in those prior periods, and recognize the resulting gross profit.

 - Any deferred gross profit at the end of the current year is carried forward to the next year, to be recognized at a later date when the associated receivables are paid.